-- 1. Insert the USB flash drive with the latest BIOS file and BIOS Updater to the USB port. - Boot your computer.
+- Insert the DOS-bootable USB flash drive with the latest BIOS file and BIOS Updater to your computer's USB port. - Boot your computer.
 When the ASUS Logo appears, press <F8> to show the BIOS Boot Device Select Menu.

-Insert the support DVD into the optical drive and select the optical drive as the boot device.
+3. Select the optical drive as the boot device.
+The DOS screen appears.